 from a public scholarship foundation of Omori Machinery Co., Ltd.

-Selected students go to Europe to study the local language, and to have a working experience by EU-Japan Centre for Industrial Cooperation in Institute for International Studies and Training
+Selected students get to go to Europe to study the local language, and to have a working experience by EU-Japan Centre for Industrial Cooperation in Institute for International Studies and Training

 [2015 Apr – 2016 Mar]

 - MITOU Exploratory IT Human Resources Project 2010 (16, 200 dollars)

 Exploratory IT Human Resources Project (The MITOH Program) is for actively identifying and developing outstanding persons with creativity who can play key roles in creating next-generation IT markets by Information-technology Promotion Agency in Ministry of Economy, Trade and Industry